mantidproject/www.mantidproject.org/source/installation/index.rst

 Latest Release
 ##############

+To install Mantid into a new Conda environment use these options
+- `-n` to specify the name of your new environment
-To install any of the packages simply use the `-c` option in Conda to add the mantid channel and then the package name:
+- `-c` to add the 'mantid' Conda channel

+followed by the package name:

 .. code-block:: sh

-   conda install -c mantid mantid
+   conda install -n mantid_env -c mantid mantid

 Nightly Build
 #############